cltl/EventCoreference/README.md

 **Note: Make sure that you have your KnowledgeStore (KS) docker set up prior to running the single document streaming mode.
 You can get the docker from https://github.com/dkmfbk/knowledgestore-docker/.
 Once your KS docker is running, update the script with the correct KS endpoint for NAF2SEM, following the pattern: $YOUR_SERVER_URL/custom/naf2sem .**

 Instead of cross-document extraction, there is also a function that takes a single NAF input stream or file and directly creates the SEM instance and GRaSP perspective representations.
-For each input stream an output stream is generates in RDF-TRiG format (similar for single files) In a next step the RDF TRiG output stream can be send to a KnowledgeStore (direct population of the RDF-TRiG) and the KnowledgeStore is queried for similar events.
+For each input stream an output stream is generated in RDF-TRiG format (similar for single file input/output).
+In a next step the RDF TRiG output stream can be sent to a KnowledgeStore (direct population of the RDF-TRiG) and the KnowledgeStore is queried for similar events.
 For identical events owl:sameAs links are created that are also stored in the KnowledgeStore.
 This set up can be used for an end-to-end streaming set up.
 Scripts: